apache/openwhisk/tools/db/README.md

 ## Using CouchDB

-If you are using your own installation of CouchDB, make a note of the host, port, username and password.
-Then provision a [custom Vagrant box](../vagrant/README.md) by following the instructions for a persistent CouchDB.
-In case you already have a Vagrant box, maybe using default settings you can simply adjust the existing db settings.
-Within your `openwhisk/ansible` directory, edit the file `db_local.ini` as appropriate.
+If you are using your own installation of CouchDB, make a note of the host, port, username and password, and adjust the properties in `openwhisk/ansible/db_local.ini` accordingly.
 If you do not find `db_local.ini`, refer to [Setup](../../ansible/README.md#setup) to create it.
 Note that:

    * the username must have administrative rights
    * the CouchDB instance must be accessible over `http` or `https` (the latter requires a valid certificate)